A Supersymmetry Primer: Experimental signals for supersymmetry

-If supersymmetry is the solution to the hierarchy problem, then the LHC should be able to establish strong evidence for it, and probably measure some of the sparticle mass differences, as discussed in the previous subsection.
+If supersymmetry is the solution to the hierarchy problem, then the LHC may be able to establish strong evidence for it, and measure some of the sparticle mass differences, as discussed in the previous subsection.
 However, many important questions will remain.
-Various competing theories can also produce missing energy signatures.
+Competing theories can also produce missing energy signatures.
 The overall mass scale of sparticles may not be known as well as one might like.
 Sparticle production will be inclusive and overlapping and might be difficult to disentangle.
-A future linear $e^+e^-$ collider with $\sqrt{s} \geq$ 500 GeV \cite{ilcmassdetrefs}-\cite{ALC} should be able to resolve these issues, and establish more firmly that supersymmetry is indeed responsible, to the exclusion of other ideas.
+A future $e^+e^-$ collider with sufficiently large $\sqrt{s}$ should be able to resolve these issues, and establish more firmly that supersymmetry is indeed responsible, to the exclusion of other candidate theories.
 In particular, the couplings, spins, gauge quantum numbers, and absolute masses of the sparticles will all be measurable.

-At a linear collider, the processes in eq.~(\ref{eesignals}) can all be probed close to their kinematic limits, given sufficient integrated luminosity.
+At an $e^+e^-$ collider, the processes in eq.~(\ref{eesignals}) can all be probed close to their kinematic limits, given sufficient integrated luminosity.
 (In the case of sneutrino pair production, this assumes that some of the decays are visible, rather than just $\stilde\nu\rightarrow\nu\NI$.)
 Establishing the properties of the particles can be done by making use of polarized beams and the relatively clean $e^+e^-$ collider environment.
 For example, consider the production and decay of sleptons in $e^+e^- \rightarrow \stilde\ell^+\stilde\ell^-$ with $\stilde\ell \rightarrow \ell\NI$.
 The resulting leptons will have (up to significant but calculable effects of initial-state radiation, beamstrahlung, cuts, and detector efficiencies and resolutions) a flat energy distribution as shown in fig.~\ref{fig:ILCendpoints}.

 By measuring the endpoints of this distribution, one can precisely and uniquely determine both $m_{\stilde\ell_R}$ and $m_{\stilde N_1}$.
 There is a large $W^+W^- \rightarrow \ell^+ \ell^{\prime -} \nu_\ell \bar \nu_{\ell'}$ background, but this can be brought under control using angular cuts, since the positively (negatively) charged leptons from the background tend to go preferentially along the same direction as the positron (electron) beam.
 Also, since the background has uncorrelated lepton flavors, it can be subtracted.
 Changing the polarization of the electron beam will even further reduce the background, and will also allow controlled variation of the production of right-handed and left-handed sleptons, to get at the electroweak quantum numbers.